BONBID-HIE/Neonatal-HIE-SPARSeg/README.md

 Amog Rao*, Ananya Shukla, Jia Bhargava, Rina Bao, Yangming Ou (* Correspondence)

+Accepted at MICCAI 2025!🇰🇷

-Note: We shall update the repo with scripts and the pre-trained weights upon paper acceptance, thank you!
+Note: We shall update the repo with scripts and the pre-trained weights upon publication of the camera ready version, thank you!